 Those who get free tuition via their employers cannot get tuition reimbursement from SEAP.
 They may apply for financial help with fees, books, supplies, expenses, and other costs for approved coursework.

 Qualifying military spouses must be enrolled, accepted, or pending acceptance as a full-time or part-time student.
-This benefits only apply at an accredited post-secondary or vocational institution listed in the US Department of Education’s Database of Accredited Post-secondary Institutions.
+These benefits only apply at an accredited post-secondary or vocational institution listed in the US Department of Education’s Database of Accredited Post-secondary Institutions.
 Additionally:

 - The military spouse must not have a prior bachelor’s degree

 - The spouse must maintain a cumulative GPA of 2.0 on a 4.0 grading scale